openvinotoolkit/openvino/src/frontends/onnx/docs/how_to_add_op.md

-# How to add an new operation
+# How to add a new operation

-## How to implement an new operation
+## How to implement a new operation

-## How to register an custom operation via Extension mechanism
+## How to register a custom operation via Extension mechanism

 TBD - 93001